qimu/beep/README.md

 ## Infrastructure

 The Node.js opened the serial port and read data via event.
 Each time, it gets the data, which is a string, it parses out the weight, in pounds, and send this number to the React.js app in the browser via socket.io.
+Beeping and changing the truck image is handled in the React.js app.

 ## Customize it